Sunday, February 21, 2021

 Michael Pakaluk is doing really extraordinary things with the gospels.
 I predict his translations (of Mark in 2019, and now of John) will only grow in stature over time.
 He gets right to the marrow, both at the level of English rendition and in terms of his brilliantly subtle approach to the place and uniqueness of each text.

 For years I’ve been waiting for a scholar who took Mark’s widely remarked “roughness” seriously enough to try to render it in English.
 It matters, because Mark’s was the first gospel, the text that established the model for what a gospel was to be.
-Further, the reeling speed and breathlessness of Mark’s narrative are part of what make it so powerful as witness and account.
-Finally, the fact that Mark reads as a transcription of someone speaking buttresses the ancient account of the gospel--namely, that the evangelist Mark transcribed it directly from Peter’s testimony.
+The reeling speed and breathlessness of Mark’s narrative are part of what make it so powerful as witness and account.
+This narrative speed makes sense given the ancient testimony of how the gospel came to be.
+The Apostle, leader of Rome’s Christian community, naturally recounted his experiences to the faithful there.
+Getting on in years, it was recognized that Peter's memories should be recorded in writing, and Mark was called to transcribe them.
+That the gospel we have shows all indications of being a spoken narrative, a fact Pakaluk demonstrates at multiple levels, stands as strong evidence it is in fact what it was said to be: Peter’s memoirs.

-What we’ve lacked is an English translation that showed sufficient care in rendering just these more “spoken” aspects of the text.
+What we’ve lacked is an English translation that showed sufficient care in rendering just these more spoken aspects of the text.
 In Pakaluk’s translation, which he titles The Memoirs of St. Peter, we finally have just that.
-His English Mark is supremely effective as spoken narrative, and follows the tense shifts and quick perspectival shifts of the original Greek.
+His English Mark is supremely effective as spoken narrative, and follows the tense shifts and quick perspectival shifts of the Greek.
 The translator lays out these uniquely Markan characteristics in his commentary, and convincingly makes the case that, indeed, they indicate the speech of a witness.
 In any case, no ancient writer was sufficiently cunning to fake so many natural characteristics of firsthand narrative.
 Any reasonable reader will be convinced: this gospel is a transcription from speech, and it is a transcription of the speech of someone who was there when the events happened.

 With his new translation, Mary’s Voice in the Gospel According to John, Pakaluk again begins by turning his keen attentiveness to the situation of the gospel’s composition.
 He knows that both the gospel itself and the earliest testimony tell us that after his crucifixion Jesus’ mother Mary went to live with John.
 How then, the scholar wonders, would sharing a house over many years with the Lord’s mother, remembering and recounting His life in company with her, likely shape the gospel writer’s later portrayal of Jesus?
 It’s a brilliant thought experiment, and in his introduction and commentary, Pakaluk lays out the possibilities.
-These, in turn, go a long way toward explaining why, in such striking ways, the Gospel of John is so different from the three synoptic gospels.
+These, in turn, go a long way toward explaining why the Gospel of John is so strikingly different from the three synoptic gospels.

 Pakaluk’s actual English translation of John, his word choice and phrasing, are explained in his notes via reference to the Greek.
 But what is really different here, in its very rareness, is how sharp and precise, and often poetic, the English is.
 One feels the pith of debate in these sentences (Jesus in John is often in dialogue) and one feels it in chiseled, natural English.
 Why is this so rare in our translations?